patters-match/z88_tldr/README.md

 *\* Correction - SpellMaster does not work as a RAM app on OZ 4.6 or higher, because its bank switching code assumes it will occupy 8 consecutive 16KB banks, which the OS will not guarantee unfortunately.
 When blown to flash as a ROM app it's fine, and earlier RAM app tool "Installer" is able to reserve 8 consecutive banks for it.*

 ### Suggestions
-- For compatibility with all Z88 software and significant quality-of-life additions (FlashStore, RomCombiner, RomUpdate, XY-Modem, EazyLink2, Installer) plus some bundled application software (SpellMaster, Vision2) - use my custom [OZ 4.0 Downgrade ROM](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2680160375/Slot+0+Flash+Downgrade)
+- For compatibility with all Z88 software and significant quality-of-life additions built-in (FlashStore, RomCombiner, RomUpdate, XY-Modem, EazyLink2, Installer) plus some bundled application software (SpellMaster, Vision2) - use my custom [OZ 4.0 Downgrade ROM](https://cambridgez88.jira.com/wiki/spaces/ZP/pages/2680160375/Slot+0+Flash+Downgrade)
 - Else use [OZ 4.7.1](https://sourceforge.net/projects/z88/files/Z88%20ROM/) which is the recommended modern stable build (2016)
 - However if you want more features (a command shell, ANSI terminal, ISO Latin-9 support, device password, compressed RAM apps, flash memory deleted space reclamation, PCL5 printing) and faster performance, but at beta level readiness - then try [OZ 5.0](https://sourceforge.net/projects/z88/files/Z88%20ROM/)